 The editors and current author would like to thank and acknowledge the significant contribution of the previous author of this chapter from the 2004 first edition, Dr. Judy Makowski Vincent.
 This current second edition chapter is a revision and update of the original author's work.

-A four year old girl presents to the pediatric clinic with a chief complaint of a slowly enlarging mass in her right armpit for the past two weeks.
+A 4-year-old girl presents to the pediatric clinic with a chief complaint of a slowly enlarging mass in her right axilla for the past two weeks.
 She has had no fever, but has had some loss of appetite.
-The mass was initially small and did not hurt; however, it has now grown to the size of an orange and has become painful.
+The mass was initially small and did not hurt; however, it has now grown to the size of a tennis ball and has become painful.
 She cannot lower her arm due to the pain from the mass, and she carries her arm extended at 90 degrees to her body.
 Movement of her arm exacerbates the pain.
-She does have a 3 month old kitten at home that she "rescued from a sewer".
+She does have a 3-month-old kitten at home that she "rescued from a sewer".
 It was covered with fleas when she found it.
 It playfully bites and scratches her.
 Three weeks ago it scratched her right thumb.
 The scratch healed, but a small "wart" has developed in the line of the scratch.
 There is a scab on the wart and her mother has tried to squeeze the wart, but no pus has come out.

 Impression: Lymphadenopathy due to cat scratch disease.

 Clinical course: Because the axillary node is enlarged and painful, you elect to treat her with oral azithromycin at a dose of 10 mg/kg/day for the first day and 5 mg/kg/day for the next 4 days.
 Serology for Bartonella henselae is obtained, and the result returns one week later with an IgG of 1:512 (a positive result is a value greater than 1:64).
 The node remains the same size for a week and then begins to get smaller.
 The adenopathy resolves in one month.